Hawkins to make Wales debut against Australia

 Faletau returns to start at number eight where he will play in his 100th international, with his 95th Wales appearance supplemented by five British and Irish Lions caps.

-"Toby (Faletau) is a world-class player and it's testament to his hard work and commitment that he's making his 100th Test appearance this weekend," added Pivac.
+"Toby [Faletau] is a world-class player and it's testament to his hard work and commitment that he's making his 100th Test appearance this weekend," added Pivac.

 "I know it will be a proud day for him and his family."